microsoft/vscode-webview-ui-toolkit/README.md

 The Webview UI Toolkit is currently in a public preview.
 Track progress towards 1.0 [here](https://github.com/microsoft/vscode-webview-ui-toolkit/issues?q=is%3Aopen+is%3Aissue+milestone%3Av1.0).

+### Known issues

+Medium to high-visibility issues that are intended to be fixed with high priority.

+-   Options within `vscode-dropdown` do not announce their text content on selection change [#181](https://github.com/microsoft/vscode-webview-ui-toolkit/issues/181)
+-   Icon alignment issues when nested within components [#193](https://github.com/microsoft/vscode-webview-ui-toolkit/issues/193)

 ## Getting started

 Follow the [Getting Started Guide](./docs/getting-started.md).